-My new novel Bone Sliding makes its appearance on Amazon (paperback and Kindle) and Smashwords in a dozen plus electronic formats.
+My new novel The Late Heavy Bombardment Begins on Tuesday makes its appearance on Amazon (paperback and hardcover and Kindle) and on Smashwords (in a dozen plus electronic formats).

 Dateline: March 29, 2013